Mfarzana/docker-learning/day3_Dockerfile/README.md

 ## Dockerfile
 Dockerfile has two parts instruction and arguments.
 Docker builds images automatically by reading the instructions from a Dockerfile.
 - **FROM java:8-jdk-alpine**— Every Dockerfile typically starts with a FROM line.
-This FROM command receives as argument a basic existent docker image that we will use to build our layers on top of.
--  our image will be based on another image that is available on public repository (Docker Hub) that contains all **necessary dependencies** that we would need to run any **Java application**.
+This FROM command receives as argument a basic existent docker image that we will use to build our layers on top of and it contains all **necessary dependencies** that we would need to run any **Java application**.

 This is the starting point for your Dockerfile.
 E  The base image passed as argument is openjdk:8-jdk-alpine.
 This image contains a jdk version 8 already installed.
 The alpine version means that the image makes use of the alpine distribution, which is significantly smaller than any other Linux distribution.